Donald W. Bennett

 From February 1968 to April 1970, he served at Headquarters Military Airlift Command, Scott Air Force Base, Illinois, as assistant chief, Weapon Systems Division, and chief, Materiel Analysis Division, Office of the Deputy Chief of Staff, Logistics.
 In April 1970 he was assigned to Tan Son Nhut Air Base, Republic of Vietnam, as an adviser to the deputy chief of staff, logistics, Vietnamese air force.

 He attended the Industrial College of the Armed Forces from August 1971 to July 1972.
 Bennett then moved to Military Airlift Command headquarters as chief of the Maintenance Standardization and Evaluation Team, and director of maintenance engineering.
 In January 1974 Bennett became vice commander, 62nd Military Airlift Wing at McChord Air Force Base, Wash.
 In May 1975 he took command of the 60th Military Airlift Wing at Travis Air Force Base.

 He returned to Scott Air Force Base in September 1977 as assistant deputy chief of staff, logistics, for the Military Airlift Command and became inspector general in April 1978.
 In May 1979 he was named the command's deputy chief of staff, logistics.

-Bennett is a command pilot with more than 5,000 flying hours and has flown C-5s, C-130s, C-141s, F-86A's, F-86D's, F-102s, Hawker Hunters, English Electric Lightnings, and numerous other military and civilian aircraft.
+Bennett was a command pilot with more than 5,000 flying hours and flew C-5s, C-130s, C-141s, F-86A's, F-86D's, F-102s, Hawker Hunters, English Electric Lightnings, and numerous other military and civilian aircraft.
 His military decorations and awards include the Distinguished Service Medal, Legion of Merit, Bronze Star Medal, Meritorious Service Medal with two oak leaf clusters, Air Force Commendation Medal, Air Force Outstanding Unit Award ribbon with "V" device and five oak leaf clusters, Republic of Vietnam Honor Medal 1st Class and Republic of Vietnam Gallantry Cross with palm.

 He was promoted to major general June 30, 1980, with date of rank September 1, 1976.
 He retired on November 1, 1984.
+Bennett died on April 25, 2025, at the age of 97.